Carlo Zeno

-Carlo Zeno (or Zen) (1333 – 8 March 1418) was an Italian admiral from Venice, who is considered a hero of the War of Chioggia against the Republic of Genoa.
+Carlo Zeno (or Zen) (1333 – 8 March 1418) was a Venetian admiral who is considered a hero of the War of Chioggia against the Republic of Genoa.

 Early life

 Destined for an ecclesiastical career, Zeno studied at Padua, but dedicated himself instead to pursuing women and the good life.
 He thus ran out of money and enlisted in a band of mercenaries, returning to Venice after four or five years.

 Career

 While at Patras, the city was attacked by Turkish forces.
 Zeno distinguished himself in battle, but later made himself a hunted man after he killed a Christian knight with whom he had had an argument.

 He traveled to Constantinople, was married, and lived like a merchant.
 He was at Tenedos, a Venetian possession, when it was attacked by the Genoese.
 As the bailiff and captain of Negropont, Zeno found himself in command of eighteen galleys, which he employed in raiding expeditions in the Mediterranean.

 Carlo Zeno had long since been ordered to return to Venice, but the slowness and difficulty of communication and movement under 14th century conditions delayed his reappearance.
 He returned to Venice with this fleet on 1 January 1380, just in time to save the city in the pivotal Battle of Chioggia.
 The battle took place in June 1380 in the lagoon off Chioggia, resulting in a victory for Venice.
 The Genoese surrender allowed the Venetians to regain control of the Adriatic.

 In 1400, he was considered as a candidate for the office of doge, but Michele Steno was elected instead.
 In October 1403, as captain-general of the Sea, he led the Venetians to a victory over the Genoese in the Battle of Modon.
 In 1405, as commander of the Venetian army, Zeno and the Venetians overthrew the ruling Carraresi family of Padua.
 During the course of this attack, the 72-year-old Zeno heroically led his men across a river through water up to his neck.
 But on his return to Venice he was in for a shock when the Venetian bureaucracy began poring through the Paduan account ledgers, they discovered an entry apparently recording a payment to Zeno.